kmolima/kpi_engine/README.md

 ## Overview

-Ocean data is crucial for climate forecast, ocean state determination, and to industry to detect and prevent incidents such as oil spills, structural integrity faults, fish welfare degradation.
+Ocean data is crucial for climate forecast, ocean state determination, and for the industry to detect and prevent incidents such as oil spills, structural integrity faults, and fish welfare degradation.
 Many challenges can impact the quality of marine data at different points of data delivery pipelines: from acquisition and transmission at the Internet-of-Underwater-Things (IoUT) level up to management and sharing.
-We propose a model-driven solution for marine data quality assessment in a platform using Key Performance Indicators (KPIs) to identify violations of established objectives and help optimize the usage of data generated during sensor battery lifetime.
-The solution work builds on top of previous implementations of the refered framework: [Rossi, Maria Teresa, et al. "Leveraging Multi-Level Modeling for Multi-Domain Quality Assessment."
+We propose a model-driven solution for marine data quality assessment in a platform using Key Performance Indicators (KPIs) to identify violations of established objectives and help optimize the usage of data generated during the sensor battery lifetime.
+The solution work builds on top of previous implementations of the multi-level model framework: [Rossi, Maria Teresa, et al. "Leveraging Multi-Level Modeling for Multi-Domain Quality Assessment."
 2021 ACM/IEEE International Conference on Model Driven Engineering Languages and Systems Companion (MODELS-C).
 IEEE, 2021](https://ieeexplore.ieee.org/abstract/document/9643700), demonstrating its generalizability.

-This instantiation aims to enable observability of software systems, using the multi-level model framework as a semantic translator between the platform and the platform-defined KPIs, and the [Prometheus](https://prometheus.io/) monitoring toolkit where the platform measured metrics are stored.
+This instantiation aims to enable observability of software systems, using the multi-level model framework as a semantic translator between the platform and the platform-defined KPIs, and the [Prometheus](https://prometheus.io/) monitoring toolkit where the platform-measured metrics are stored.

 This repository contains the following components of the overall solution:
 * Quality Evaluation System (QES) that receives as input a subject and a quality definition model